biothings/biothings.api/docs/doc/studio.rst

 Let's open the datasource by clicking on its title to have more information. `Dumper` and `Uploader` tabs are rather empty since none of these steps have been launched yet.
 The `Plugin` tab though shows information about the actual source code pulled from the github repository.
-As shown, we're currently the HEAD version of the plugin, but if needed, we could freeze the version by specifiying a git commit hash or a branch/tag name.
+As shown, we're currently at the HEAD version of the plugin, but if needed, we could freeze the version by specifiying a git commit hash or a branch/tag name.

 .. image:: ../_static/plugintab.png